 Joe Woodard, Founder of Woodard Events and Woodard Consulting, unlocks how to turn tiny bookkeeping retainers into 6-figure contracts.

-It boils down one of the least “sexy” terms in accounting — workflow.
+It boils down to one of the least “sexy” terms in accounting — workflow.
 Joe’s been preaching about workflow and having the right processes for 2-3 years.
 If you can upgrade your firm’s workflow, you’ll be at the forefront of what’s happening in the accounting industry.

 - Steps to automate your bookkeeping up to 80%